LuxuryCodingGuru/shopify-next.js-tailwind/README.md

 * Additional ecommerce ready sections for Next.js using Tailwind CSS (currently 5 are included with the course assets)
 * And much more!

-### Credits
-Big thank you to the **Shopify, Vercel, and Tailwind Labs** teams for making it so easy and pleasurable to create incredible storefronts with speed.